rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/04_lecture-M1.md

 	- Types of Layers in networking :
 		- Pic <br> <img src="../notes-pics/01-Module/04_lecture/04_lecture-5-M1.jpg" alt="Pic 1" width="600"/>
 		- we can use interchangeably say "services" as protocols also
-		1) in Application layer , all these protocols/services use TCP & UDP for communcation
+		1) in Application layer , all these protocols/services use TCP & UDP for communication
 		2) in Transport layer , TCP & UDP
 		3) in Internet layer , in pic - all those protocols used
 		4) in Network access layer , in pic - all those protocol used